nis65/ansible-debian-router/README.md

 make test coverage very hard.

 Every role uses only its own parameters.
-This needs some care when creating the configuration (i.e. the DHCP ranges you assign to dnsmasq must match the ip address of the interface you want to run DCHP on).
+This needs some care when creating the configuration, i.e. the DHCP ranges you assign to dnsmasq must match the ip address of the interface you want to run DCHP on.

 There is no validation on the parameters at all.
-It is easily possible to create a configuration that creates a broken router.
+It is easily possible break the system with one wrong configuration setting.
 **WARNING**: I managed to lock me out at least once during the development, so always have a console access ready to save you from shooting yourself in the foot.